-Everything you need to know about Wicked, the spell-binding London sensation
+Everything you need to know about Wicked the Musical in London

-Fly into the Apollo Victoria and defy gravity with Wicked, a musical that has dazzled audiences for the last 12 years.
-With a hit score including “No Good Deed”, “Popular” and “Dancing Through Life”, the show has mesmerised over nine million audience members in London alone and is a cultural phenomenon.
+Fly into the Apollo Victoria and defy gravity at Wicked the Musical which has dazzled audiences in London since 2006.
+With a hit score including “No Good Deed” and “Dancing Through Life”, the show has mesmerised ten million audience members in London alone and is a cultural phenomenon.
 We take a look at why you need to book your tickets for Wicked and why it’s so “popular”!

 Wicked the Musical at the Apollo Victoria Theatre